LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

 origin	https://github.com/jharvard/flicklist.git (push)
 ```

-Our local repo here has a reference to a remote repo at `https://github.com/jharvard/flicklist.git` (which it refers to as "origin").
+Your local repo here has a reference to a remote repo at `https://github.com/jharvard/flicklist.git` (which it refers to as "origin").
 But it does not have any references to the "upstream" granddady-of-them-all repo.
 Let's remedy that:

 ```nohighlight
 $ git remote add upstream https://github.com/LaunchCodeEducation/flicklist.git